benkozi/CECE/combo-test-runner/design/design.md

 - No standalone CLI — pytest's command line is the only entry point.
 - No dependency on existing CECE Python infrastructure; the runner lives in its own `uv`-managed environment under `combo-test-runner/`.
-- No baseline comparison of statistics yet — the stats CSVs are the artifacts a future evaluation step will diff against baselines.
+- No online baseline retrieval or baseline manifest yet — baselines are local directories keyed by ULID (see `design/feat/20260716-1113-compare-with-baseline.md`); no stats-CSV diffing (the comparison targets the NetCDF files themselves).

 ## Suite configuration